tcltk/tcl/doc/markdown/global.md

 # Description

 This command has no effect unless executed in the context of a proc body.
-If the \fBglobal\fR command is executed in the context of a proc body, it creates local variables linked to the corresponding global variables (though these linked variables, like those created by \fBupvar\fR, are not included in the list returned by \fBinfo locals\fR).
+If the **global** command is executed in the context of a proc body, it creates local variables linked to the corresponding global variables (though these linked variables, like those created by **upvar**, are not included in the list returned by **info locals**).

-If \fIvarname\fR contains namespace qualifiers, the local variable's name is the unqualified name of the global variable, as determined by the \fBnamespace tail\fR command.
+If *varname* contains namespace qualifiers, the local variable's name is the unqualified name of the global variable, as determined by the **namespace tail** command.

 *varname* is always treated as the name of a variable, not an array element.
-An error is returned if the name looks like an array element, such as \fBa(b)\fR.
+An error is returned if the name looks like an array element, such as **a(b)**.

 # Examples

-This procedure sets the namespace variable \fI::a::x\fR
+This procedure sets the namespace variable *::a::x*

 ```
 proc reset {} {